 A common insolvency solution is known as an Individual Voluntary Agreement (IVA).
 Akin to a formal repayment plan, an IVA is only possible for those who have no other reasonable way of satisfying their debts and usually lasts for 5 or 6 years.
 The term of an IVA is partially dependent on whether the person is a homeowner who can release equity from their property in order to satisfy part of the debt.

 An IVA must be set up by a qualified insolvency practitioner (usually a solicitor or accountant) and they will charge fees of their own which will be added to the total sum of what you owe.
 As a court-approved ‘repayment plan’, an IVA will kick into effect once the creditors holding 75% of your total debt agree to it.

 Debtors are required to make repayments directly to the insolvency practitioner who will then distribute the funds to creditors whilst retaining a handling fee.
 At the end of your IVA’s agreed term, you will no longer be required to pay the remainder of the outstanding debt.
 Note that if you receive a windfall (for instance an inheritance) during the course of an IVA, it is likely that you will be expected to use this in part or full repayment.

 Keep in mind that if you enter into an IVA, your name will be added to the Individual Insolvency Register and will only be removed three months after your agreement has reached its end.
 This register is a publicly available resource and may impact your ability to access other forms of borrowing, for example car finance.

 Debt Relief Order (DRO)

-A Debt Relief Order (DRO) is another insolvency solution available to those with debts that total no more than £20,000.
-The effect of a DRO is that all included repayments will be frozen for a period of 12 months and no additional interest will accrue.
-If your financial circumstances have not changed by the end of the DRO period, you will no longer be liable for the debts covered by the DRO.
+A Debt Relief Order is another insolvency solution available to those with debts that total no more than £20,000.
+The effect of a debt relief order is that all included repayments will be frozen for a period of 12 months and no additional interest will accrue.
+If your financial circumstances have not changed by the end of the order period, you will no longer be liable for the debts covered by relief order.